-Please note, if you have a swarm of Honey Bees, these must be collected by a Beekeeper.
-To find a Beekeeper in Lancaster, York, or Dauphin County, PA area click here.
+Please note, if you have a swarm of Honey Bees, these must be collected by a Beekeeper as Tomlinson Bomberger will not treat these protected insects.
+To find a Beekeeper in Lancaster, Lebanon, York, or Dauphin County, PA area click here.

-- Bald Face Hornet: This large, aggressive black and white hornet, 5/8 – 3/4″ long, gets its name from its white face.
+This large, aggressive black and white hornet, 5/8 – 3/4″ long, gets its name from its white face.
 They are social insects that live in aerial nests made of processed cellulose.
 A mature nest reaches a peak of 500 – 800 workers by late summer / early fall.
 The workers are sterile females that are capable of stinging.
 The nests are not re-used the following season, and fertile queens overwinter under tree bark and in warm areas under siding and around window and door frames.
-This is a beneficial species that controls many pests, but becomes a nuisance if its nests overlap areas of human activity.
-Control should be done by a trained, properly equipped professional.
+This is a beneficial species that controls other pests but becomes a nuisance if its’ nests overlap areas of human activity.
+Control should be completed by a trained, properly equipped pest professional.

-- Cicada Killer: This large wasp, 1 – 1 5/8″ long, hunts for cicadas, which it paralyzes with its sting and uses to provision its nest.
-They dig a nest in the ground, kicking out prodigious amounts of soil in the process.
+This large wasp, 1 – 1 5/8″ long, hunts for cicadas, which it paralyzes with its sting and delivers it to its nest.
+They dig a nest in the ground, kicking out large amounts of soil in the process.
 Their appearance is frightening, as they resemble over-sized yellow jackets.
-Females can sting, but rarely do unless stepped on with bare feet.
+Females can sting, but rarely do unless stepped on or provoked.
 Males will “buzz” people to warn them away, but cannot sting.
-They usually choose bare ground to dig their nests, so keeping a healthy lawn is a first step in prevention.
-Treatment for nests can be performed for reduction, but this pest is very difficult to manage since they build solitary nests versus dwell in colony locations like others.
+Females usually choose bare ground to dig their nests, so keeping a healthy lawn is a first step in prevention.
+Treatment for nests can be performed for reduction, but this pest is very difficult to manage since they build solitary nests versus dwelling in colony locations.

-- European Hornet: This large hornet, 3/4 – 1 3/8″ long gets its name from being introduced from Europe about 1840.
-Color is brown with yellow abdominal stripes and a pale face.
+This large hornet, 3/4 – 1 3/8″ long gets its name from being introduced from Europe around the year 1840.
+Their color is brown with yellow abdominal stripes and a pale face.
 Their paper nests are brown, because they make the paper from decayed wood.
 Mature nests contain 200 – 400 workers, and are often built high in attics, barns, garages, and other protected areas including wall voids.
 The workers prey on a variety of insects.
 Workers may also girdle small shrubs to get at the sap, which can cause the plant to die.
-Workers and males will fly at night, and “bump” into lit windows, trying to follow the light source.
+The males and workers will fly at night, and “bump” into lit windows, trying to follow the light source.
 Control should be left to trained, properly equipped professionals.

-- Paper Wasp: This semi-social, stinging pest gets their name from the paper-like nests they produce from chewing wood fibers into pulp.
+The semi-social, stinging pest gets its name from the paper-like nests they produce from chewing wood fibers into pulp.
 Their nests resemble umbrellas in their shape.
 These rather docile wasps become aggressive if their nests are disturbed.
 Control of any stinging pest should be left to a trained professional.